 Brandy & Honey Glazed Pork Kebabs | Grilling Favorites

-Brandy and honey glazed pork kebabs.
-Pork Loin roast marinated in coconut oil, salt, pepper, honey, and garlic powder then combined on a skewer with purple onions, red bell peppers, and Murcott Mandarin Oranges; glazed with a Brandy and honey sauce.
+Honey glazed pork kebabs made with pork loin roast marinated in coconut oil, salt, pepper, honey, and garlic powder then combined on a skewer with purple onions, red bell peppers, and Murcott Mandarin Oranges; glazed with a Brandy and honey sauce.

 There is a distinct crave-able flavor that is a result of spirit glazed protein.
 When we tested just a Brandy glaze on the kebab it was very tasty however it fell a bit flat.
 I felt it needed a bit more….mmmm, something.
 Sweetness?
 So I immediately thought “the Brandy needs brown sugar”.
 My standard old way of thinking.
 That would have helped with the caramelization of the pork loin.
 However, I have been trying to limit my sugar intake and when I do decide to use a sweetener I like to use something on the glycemic index of 55 or lower.
 Hello, honey.
 I heart you.
 One tablespoon at a time.